AshtreeBV/metazoan-whitepaper/docs/dao/utilities/staking.md

 # Staking (sTOKEN)

-Staking is a long-term strategy that uses a derivative of the main TOKEN, sTOKEN, that allows ‘stakers’ to earn more sTOKEN.
-In order to stake, a user must lock the main TOKEN in exchange for sTOKEN that allows him to earn more sTOKEN.
+**A long-term, passive strategy** for participants (or “stakers”).
+Requires sTOKEN to stake and earns Rebase rewards.
+Staking APY is inversely related to the number of staked TOKEN.

 The ratio of sTOKEN to TOKEN is always honored on a 1 to 1 basis.

+## Rebase Mechanism

+Refers to the mechanism where your sTOKEN balance increases automatically every epoch.
+The increase is brought about by the number of newly minted TOKEN from the proceeds of Dealing and converting POTD to the main TOKEN.

 ## How to Stake?

-To stake, you need to lock your TOKEN in the staking contract to receive an equal amount of sTOKEN.
-Your sTOKEN balance rebases up automatically at the end of every epoch.
+In order to stake, users need to lock their main TOKEN in exchange for an equivalent amount of sTOKEN.
+The user’s sTOKEN balance increases automatically at the end of every epoch (every 12 hours).

-## How to Claim Rewards?
+## How to Unstake?

-To claim the main TOKEN from sTOKEN, sTOKEN must be unstaked (burnt) and pay a fee to receive an equal amount of TOKEN.

-The fee goes directly to liquiduty.
+To unstake, users burn sTOKEN and receive an equal amount of TOKEN.
+Unstaking makes the user not eligible for the upcoming rebase reward.
+A fee will be charged upon unstaking, that fee goes to the treasury and will be used to mint TOKEN supply, or increase Protocol Owned Liquidity (POL).

 \[
 1 \text{ }TOKEN = 1 \text{ }sTOKEN + x \text{%} Fee